pressbooks/pressbooks-saml-sso/README.md

 ## Sending logs
 If you use AWS and wish to log SAML attempts on your server, you will need define some environment variables on the server which is hosting your Pressbooks instance.
 ### AWS S3
-Define the following envirnoment variables:
+Define the following environment variables:

  ```
   LOG_LOGIN_ATTEMPTS (setting this value to true will enable this feature at the infrastructure level)